 - Sponsors - Interested in sponsoring the 2015 Sustaining Colorado Watersheds Conference?
 Find the sponsor information form here and pay online here (you can also pay with check through mail using the sponsor form).
 If you have any questions, please email Bill McKee at firstname.lastname@example.org for more information.

-- Don't forget to book your hotel room at the Westin Riverfront Resort in Avon, CO!
-Reduced rates are available from $119/night and the resort fee (which includes complimentary wireless, fitness center, daily newspaper, and parking) will be waived at checkout.
+- Don't forget to book your hotel room at the Westin Riverfront Resort in Avon, CO by September 14!
+Reduced rates are available and the resort fee (which includes complimentary wireless, fitness center, daily newspaper, and parking) will be waived at checkout.
 Reserve soon for these reduced rates by calling 970-790-6000 and asking for the group rate for the Sustaining Colorado Watersheds Conference or by going to our event specific website.

 - A packed agenda with a lot of interesting talks from accomplished speakers on a variety of topics focused on long-term sustainability.